 Basics Of Call Center Domain

-It’s a place where calls from the customers and other entities are handled by the organization.
+It’s place where calls from the customers and other entities are handled by the organization.
+Agent: Executive of the organization who front faces the calls to/from the customers.

 It’s the call center which handles only the calls initiated by the customers.